Why is the application not running stand-alone?

 Introduction

 There can be numerous reason for an application not running.
-This Technical Note will focus on the following situation.
+This Technical Note relates to these observations:

 Background